The Ultimate Guide to Tailgating at the College World Series

 Can you tailgate without a ticket to the game?

 Yes, you can tailgate without a CWS ticket, but it depends on the location.
-Many of the public lots near Charles Schwab Field (like Lot A) is open to anyone on a first-come, first-served basis for a parking fee.
-However, some tailgating areas are reserved for ticket holders, such as season ticket lots (B and D, with limited public availability in D) or private tailgate parties hosted by sponsors, companies, or alumni groups.
+Many of the public lots near Charles Schwab Field (like Lot A) are open to anyone on a first-come, first-served basis for a parking fee.
+However, some tailgating areas are reserved for ticket holders, such as season ticket lots (B and D) or private tailgate parties hosted by sponsors, companies, or alumni groups.
 These usually require a pass or invitation to enter.

 If you don’t have a ticket and still want to be part of the action, you can: tailgate in public-access lots (just pay for parking), join friends with setups, head to free and open-for-all Fan Fest, or post up at one of the nearby bars with outdoor seating and game-day specials.
 Many fans come down just for the food, activities, and atmosphere without attending a game.